 The group from Van ‘t Hoff Institute for Molecular Science of the University of Amsterdam will use LARMOR to study the structure and the transport of molecules, such as H2O, H2

-, in these materials as a function of pore size and affinity.
+and CO2, in these materials as a function of pore size and affinity.